-On the 1st of December, 1917, a steam passenger service was restored to the former “Altona” station at Pier Street, and the station renamed “Altona Beach”.
+On 1 December, 1917, a steam passenger service was restored to the former “Altona” station at Pier Street, and the station renamed “Altona Beach”.
 The Land Co. paid for the train and the Railways ran it.
-Most of the engines and carriages used were of ancient vintage, but the two Miocene carriages (old petrol rail motors) with their motors removed, gave the line an individuality all its own.
+Most of the engines and carriages used were of ancient vintage, but the two McKeen carriages (old petrol rail motors) with their motors removed, gave the line an individuality all its own.

-Image above: Altona Steam Train with Miocene Car and Guard’s Van, about 1925.
+Image above: Altona Steam Train with McKeen Cars and Guard’s Van, about 1925.

 Initially in 1917 there were 10 return trips per day, but no service after 7p.m.
 Today there are 33.

-Seaholme Station was constructed in 1921, the name being a winning entry in a competition held by the Land Company, Mobiltown was added in 1953 to serve the oil refinery.
+Seaholme Station was constructed in 1920, the name being a winning entry in a competition held by the Land Company, Mobiltown was added in 1953 to serve the oil refinery.
 It was originally called ‘Standard Oil Platform’ but was renamed in June 1954.

-On the Geelong line, Laverton Station appeared in 1886, Galvin and Paisley in 1929.
-A station “Hatherley” was built in 1891 near to where Altona line branches off, but was closed a few years later.
+On the Geelong line, Laverton Station appeared in 1886, Galvin in 1927 and Paisley in 1929.
+A station “Hatherley” was built in 1891 just between where Altona line branches off and Paisley, but was closed about six years later.